parsons-python-summer-2020/git-book-activity/README.md

 With all of that in mind, you are ready to try this git activity and your own page to the book!

+*The pdf in this repo also has visual aids for these instructions*
 ## Instructions
 1. Clone this repo wih your preferred git client of choice
 2. Switch to the 'development-writing' branch